theworldasastage/hugo/content/improv-games/scenework/one-sentence-at-a-time.md

 draft: false
 ---

 Two players do a scene.
-They must say one sentence at a time : Player A starts with a sentence, Player B answer with another sentence, and so on.
+They must say one sentence at a time: Player A starts with a sentence, Player B answer with another sentence, and so on.

-A good setup to do scene where we concentrate on the listening between players.
+A good setup to do a scene where we concentrate on the listening between players.

 <!--more-->